Deformation of Sasakian metrics: Kodaira-Akizuki-Nakano vanishing theorem for transversely K a hler foliations

-\begin{definition}[Positivity of Sasakian manifolds] For a closed manifold $M$ with a complex codimension $n$ transversely holomorphic foliation $(\mathcal{F},I)$, the line bundle $K_{\mathcal{F}} = \wedge^{n} (TM/T\mathcal{F})^{1,0 *}$ is called the canonical line bundle of $(M,\mathcal{F},I)$.
-The dual of the canonical line bundle is called the anticanonical line bundle.
-A Sasakian manifold is positive if the anticanonical line bundle of the underlying transversely K\"{a}hler flow is positive. \end{definition} We refer Boyer, Galicki and Nakamaye \cite{Boyer Galicki Nakamaye} for more detailed information on positive Sasakian manifolds.
+on~$M$ is called the {\it canonical line bundle} of $(M,\mathcal{F},J)$.
+The dual of the canonical line bundle of $(M,\mathcal{F},J)$ is called the {\it anticanonical line bundle} of $(M,\mathcal{F},J)$.
+A Sasakian manifold is called {\it positive} if the anticanonical line bundle of the underlying transversely K\"{a}hler flow is positive. \end{definition} We refer to Boyer, Galicki and Nakamaye~\cite{Boyer Galicki Nakamaye} for more detailed information on positive Sasakian manifolds.

-Even though we have Hodge decomposition Theorem \ref{Theorem : Hodge decomposition} and Serre duality Theorem \ref{Theorem : Serre duality}, the classical argument for complex manifolds does not work to show our Theorem \ref{Theorem : Vanishing}.
-This is because $H^{p,q}_{b}(M/\mathcal{F})$ may not be isomorphic to $H^{q}(M/\mathcal{F},\Omega_{b}^{p})$.
-Indeed, the basic Dolbeault complex with values in $E$ may not be an acyclic resolution when the leaves are not closed.
-We use Lemma \ref{Lemma : duality} which allows us to avoid the sheaf cohomology of basic holomorphic forms.